 To log this cache all you need to do is post a photo, taken from the walkway at GZ, of whatever you think is the most impressive sight at the moment of your visit.
 It could be of yachts or tall ships, architecture, a panorama or a stunning night shot.
 In your log, explain why you choose the subject and if you've come from far away, write a bit about your journey.

 Do not use old photos or photos taken from somewhere else.
+Obviously, you cannot find a cache before it was published.
 Sadly, some players don't play fairly, in the spirit of the game, and that insults those who do.
 Invalid "found" claims have been and will be deleted.

 Virtual Reward - 2017/2018